Member Spotlight: Mental Health America of Greater Houston

 By Perdita Henry

-It wasn’t long ago that mental health was only discussed reluctantly.
+It wasn’t that long ago that mental health was reluctantly discussed.
 People displaying mental health difficulties were often believed to have a weak mind or constitution, and their chances for seeking help were often dependent on their class, community, and status.